orakist/Oaksoft.ArgumentParser/README.md

 # Command Line Arguments Parser Library for .Net

 **Oaksoft.ArgumentParser** is a fluent and simple command line arguments parser library.
 It is currently under development but latest version is stable.
-And this documentation is for version **v1.3.0.**\
+And this documentation is for the latest version.
 This library is compatible with **.Net 6.0+**, **.Net Standard 2.1**

 ## Quick Start Example